xyh-123/DeepInterAware/README.md

 ### Identify Potential Binding Sites

-+ In addition to  its primary benefits in Ag-Ab interaction prediction, our model can learn some structural information for the sequences and lead to superior performances, and we try to validate this point by testing the capability of our method in identifying potential binding sites:
++ In addition to  its primary benefits in AAI prediction, our model can learn some structural information for the sequences, and we try to validate this point by testing the capability of our method in identifying potential binding sites:

 ```shell
 python usage.py --task binding_site --pair_file ./data/example/binding_site_pair.csv --gpu 0 --model_path ./save_models/